Error Handling in Go

 Wrap and Return

 Rather than just return the plain error, we can wrap it.
 This can be pretty useful especially when we have several level of functions.
 Wrapping error means adding more context or information to the error that we want to return.
-This way the caller can extract (unwrap) and can check the exact cause of error.
+This way the caller can extract (unwrap) and can locate the source and cause of the error.

 import ...